Why do women with ADHD have more anxiety?

 | Fatigue from hyperactivation | Fatigue from compensatory over-effort |

-When you treat ADHD symptoms at their core, you prevent almost all the issues that caused depression and anxiety symptoms (GetInflow, 2024).
+When you treat ADHD symptoms at the root, you head off most of the downstream depression and anxiety they were generating (GetInflow, 2024).

-Not everyone improves completely.
+Not everyone clears completely.
 Some cases need dual treatment.
-But many women discover that their "chronic anxiety" disappears when they treat the ADHD.
+But many women find that their "chronic anxiety" lifts once the ADHD gets handled.

 When they only treat your anxiety